relaycorp/relaynet-gateway-android/README.md

 ### Courier synchronization over non-DHCP WiFi connections is unsupported

 Unfortunately, [Android doesn't offer a reliable way to get the default internet gateway in the local network](https://stackoverflow.com/questions/61615270/how-to-get-the-ip-address-of-the-default-gateway-reliably-on-android-5), so we have to rely on DHCP and assume the DHCP server has the same IP address as the courier.
-This should be fine 99.99% of the time, but it means that advanced users won't be able to skip DHCP when connecting to their couriers over WiFi.
+This is reliable enough for the average user, but it means that advanced users won't be able to skip DHCP when connecting to their couriers over WiFi.

 ## Security considerations